ivan-hc/ArchImage/README.md

 ### Step by step guide
 Before proceeding, make sure you have understood "[What to do](#what-to-do)" and above all "[**What NOT to do**](#what-not-to-do)"!

+Also, THIS GUIDE APPLIES TO **ARCHIMAGE 5.0 OR HIGHER**!

+Archimage 4.3 or lower are considered OBSOLETE and UNSUPPORTED.

 ### 1. Create the script
 Use the option `-b` or `--build`, example with "obs-studio"
 ```